K3V1991/Awesome-Gaming-List/README.md

 <br />

 ## 🔥 General:
-* [**Increase Perfomance on Windows**](https://github.com/K3V1991/Increase-Perfomance-on-Windows) – Tips and Tricks to increase the Performance on Windows
+* [**Increase Perfomance on Windows**](https://github.com/K3V1991/Increase-Perfomance-on-Windows) – Tips and Tricks to increase the Performance on Windows.

 * [**PCGamingWiki**](https://www.pcgamingwiki.com/wiki/Home) – The Site and its Community have attracted some of the most friendly and passionate PC Gamers motivated in helping others with their Problems.